Edward Cecil Guinness (born Saint Anne’s, Clontarf, Dublin in 1847 – died Grosvenor Place, London in 1927).

 In another letter to Grace – Orpen talks about a further delay as the car broke down and Lord Iveagh was called to a Board Meeting at Guinness – “so do not be angry if I am not back till Thursday night”.

-A tour of Farmleigh House includes: the Nobel room, the Blue drawing room (with the Orpen painting), the Ballroom, Conservatory, a Library of rare books and gallery – visit www.farmleigh.ie
+A tour of Farmleigh House includes the Nobel room, the Blue drawing room (with the Orpen painting), the Ballroom, the Conservatory, a Library of rare books, and art gallery.

 Edward Guinness also had residents at Iveagh House, 80 St Stephen’s Green, Dublin (now the Department of Foreign Affairs).